 In 1900 Hiram Percy Maxim joined the Westinghouse Electric and Manufacturing Company in Pittsburgh shortly after the merger, but returned to Hartford in 1903 as the chief engineer for Electric Vehicle.
 The company, which manufactured both gasoline and electric vehicles, continued to manufacture motor carriages in Hartford for a few more years, but allegations of over-capitalization and stock-watering loomed large, and the public’s preference for gasoline-powered vehicles was becoming manifest.
 In 1909, Maxim left the motor vehicle industry and founded the Maxim Silent Firearms Company to manufacture his patent silencer for firearms.

-It has been said that Pope and Day put their money “on the wrong horseless carriage,” in opting for electricity over gasoline.
-14 Given the current resurgence of interest in electric and hybrid vehicles, the day may yet come when they outnumber the gasoline vehicles zipping along the interstate past the site where Pope and Maxim pioneered the electric motor carriage and wrote a major chapter in Hartford ‘s industrial history.
+It has been said that Pope and Day put their money “on the wrong horseless carriage,” in opting for electricity over gasoline, as noted by John B. Rae in “The Electric Vehicle Co.: A Monopoly That Missed,” (MIT Publications in the Humanities, 1956).
+Given the current resurgence of interest in electric and hybrid vehicles, the day may yet come when they outnumber the gasoline vehicles zipping along the interstate past the site where Pope and Maxim pioneered the electric motor carriage and wrote a major chapter in Hartford ‘s industrial history.

 David Corrigan is curator of the Museum of Connecticut History.

 “Columbia Bicycles: The Vehicle of Healthful Happiness,” Spring 2003

 Coming Winter 2020-2021: Hiram Percy Maxim and the American Radio Relay League